gottacatchenall/dissertation_prospectus/tex/prospectus.md

 At its core a model must map observable input conditions $x$ to observable output conditions $y$ as a function of both $x$ and model parameters $\theta$ which typically are scalar coefficients used  in the definition of the mapping $y = f(\hat{x}, \theta)$.

 If $\hat{y} \approx  y$, we say our model $f$ is "good", and we Google "Nature submission instructions".
 If not, we say our model is bad and try something else.
 Model selection has deep and rich history, starting somewhere near "Occam's Razor" and ending far outside the scope of this document.
-For our purposes, it suffices to understand that there exist several model selection criteria that enable us to determine which of a set of competiting explanatory models, $\{f_1, f_2, \dots\}$ provides the highest fidelty explanation of our data.
+For our purposes, it suffices to understand that there exist several model selection criteria that enable us to determine which of a set of competing explanatory models, $\{f_1, f_2, \dots\}$ provides the highest fidelity explanation of our data.

 What separates science from philosophy?
-For most of recorded human history, science and philosophy were not separate disciplines, and most languages wouldn't distinguish a scienctist from a phiolosopher.
+For most of recorded human history, science and philosophy were not separate disciplines, and most languages wouldn't distinguish a scientist from a philosopher.

 > In fact, the sciences, arts, and philosophies are all equally creators. . .
 Concepts
 > do not wait for us ready-made, like celestial bodies.
 There is no heaven for